anita56yu/noteapp_iid_tdd/docs/FEATURES.md

     - [x] **T5.9:** Update `NoteMapper` to include `Version` field to `NoteDTO` and update the mapper to handle it.
     - [x] **T5.10:** Refactor the content-related API endpoints in `note_handler` to orchestrate operations using both `ContentUsecase` and `NoteUsecase`.
     - [x] **T5.11:** In the `note` domain, usecase, and DTO layers, remove the original content methods that directly access the content as an entity, not through an ID.
 This includes removing the `Contents` field from `NotePO` and `NoteDTO`, and removing the `AddContent`, `UpdateContent`, and `DeleteContent` methods from the `note` domain and `noteuc` usecase.
-    - [ ] **T5.12:** Expose the `version` number in the API for both `Note` and `Content` DTOs.
-The front end will send the version back on updates, and the use case layer will check it to prevent stale updates, returning a 409 Conflict error on version mismatch.
+    - [x] **T5.12:** Expose the `version` number in the API for both `Note` and `Content` DTOs.
+The front end will send the version for both note and content back on any request excluding create note, and the use case layer will check it to prevent stale updates on note and content, returning a 409 Conflict error on version mismatch.
+    - [ ] **T5.13:** When a note is deleted, ensure all its associated contents are also deleted from the `ContentRepository`.
+    - [ ] **T5.14:** In the `api` layer, abstract the error-to-HTTP-status-code mapping into a dedicated function and include a mapping for `ErrConflict` to `409 Conflict`.
 - [ ] **F6:** Multi-Device Synchronization.
 User's notes and keywords are synchronized across all their devices.
 - [ ] **F7:** API Security.
 APIs validate input to prevent errors and misuse.
 - [ ] **F8:** Decouple Data Persistence with a Repository Layer.